UlyssesZh/UlyssesZh.github.io/_posts/2020-04-28-simulation-rgss.md

 title: Simulating a mechanical system using RGSS3
 date: 2020-04-28 11:51:17 +0800
 categories:
   - physics
 tags:
   - ruby
   - rgss
   - hamiltonian
   - calculus
   - ode
 layout: post
+excerpt: >
-excerpt: 'Hamiltonian mechanics gives us a good way to simulate mechanical systems as long as we can get its Hamiltonian and its initial conditions.
+  Hamiltonian mechanics gives us a good way to simulate mechanical systems as long as we can get its Hamiltonian and its initial conditions.
-I implemented this simulation in RGSS3, the game scripting system shipped with RPG Maker VX Ace.'
+  I implemented this simulation in RGSS3, the game scripting system shipped with RPG Maker VX Ace.
 ---

 Our goal is to simulate a mechanical system according to its Hamiltonian